Epistemic democracy: Procedure-independent standards

 Jose Luis Marti, alternatively, argues that normal practices of democratic debate and deliberation tends to implicitly assume some independent standards of correctness.
 They suggest that to argue in favour of a certain decision, policy A, is to aim to show that policy A is the right decision, or that it is better in terms of rightness than policy B, C or D. To engage in political deliberation about competing policies is therefore said to require one to appeal to some standard of correctness other than the political procedure itself.
 If the only mark of a decision was the decision-making procedure itself, then there could not be any argument or reason for making any particular decision, as making arguments and giving reasons means to appeal to some standard independent of the process and at least somewhat independent of the participants' beliefs and desires.

-Epistemic democracy considers exactly what independent standards define the quality of political decisions.
-The view does not require an endorsement of moral realism about the existence of objective moral facts.
+Epistemic democracy considers exactly which independent standards should define the quality of political decisions.
+This does not require an endorsement of moral realism about the existence of objective moral facts.
 Although these standards are independent of the real political decision procedure, they may be dependent on other things.
 For instance, they may be dependent on an idealised procedure – such as John Rawls' original position or Jürgen Habermas' ideal speech situation – or on the norms and practices of a particular community.
 Epistemic democrats are not necessarily committed to any crude form of consequentialism, as the independent standards may themselves involve deontological or virtue constraints, such as respect for basic human rights.
 Epistemic democracy is consistent with many metaethical positions.

 A couple of strategies are therefore open to epistemic democrats when considering the role of procedure-independent standards.
 The first is to specify a particular independent standard.
 For instance, they could define the standard as the maximisation of happiness or an equality of welfare, and then look to see if democratic institutions meet this standard.
 Alternatively, they could define the standard as the avoidance of certain bad outcomes, such as wars or famines.
 The second strategy is to remain ignorant or agnostic on the standards which define a good decision, and instead look for those procedures which can discover correct answers, whatever they may be.
 Democratic procedures would therefore be treated like well-designed scientific research: instead of democracy being evaluated based on its tendency to produce a presupposed desired result, it would be evaluated based on if it can produce unknown reasonable decisions.